Gain Work Experience Abroad and Perfect your Language Skills

 Language course: min.
 8 weeks

-Summer Camps, which are prevalent in the USA, Canada and France, are supervised programmes for children or teenagers, which usually focus on specialised activities and skills.
+Summer Camps, which are prevalent in the USA, Canada and France, are supervised programs for children or teenagers, which usually focus on specialised activities and skills.
 For example, there are camps for performing arts, music, outdoor activities and sports, children with special needs and many more.
-Being a summer camp counsellor involves leading activities you’ve highlighted in your application and supervising campers as they move between activities.
-If you’re energetic and love having fun, you’ll enjoy being a summer camp counsellor as your time will be filled with lively and rewarding experiences.
+Being a summer camp counselor involves leading activities you’ve highlighted in your application and supervising campers as they move between activities.
+If you’re energetic and love having fun, you’ll enjoy being a summer camp counselor as your time will be filled with lively and rewarding experiences.